NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __python2__: Boolean flag to specify that the Python 2 version of Anaconda should be installed.
 The default is False.

+- __python_subversion__: The Python version to install.
+This value is ignored if the Conda version is less than 4.8.
+The default is `py38` if using Python 3, and `py27` if using Python 2.

 - __version__: The version of Anaconda to download.
 The default value is `4.8.3`.